 Revlon released a variety of scarlet lipstick shades throughout the '50s, and thanks to the vanity-ready gold tubes and celeb endorsers (including—you guessed it—Monroe), women clamored to collect them all.
 (Not much has changed.)

-Launched in South Africa in 1949, Oil of Olay's signature formula quickly became a skincare staple across the globe—even though no one was really quite sure what it did.
+Launched in 1952, Oil of Olay's signature formula quickly became a skincare staple across the globe—even though no one was really quite sure what it did.
 (That was purposeful marketing, since the founder of the brand wanted it to be perceived as a miracle "beauty fluid.")
 The brand has since dropped the "Oil of" and expanded to a decidedly more transparent collection of products.

 True story: Clinique came about as the brainchild of a Vogue editor, Estée Lauder's daughter, Evelyn, and a dermatologist in 1968.
-Their simple but effective moisturizer was one of their first products, and it's safe to say it's been a lasting success: A bottle is reportedly sold every five seconds.
+Their simple but effective moisturizer was one of their first products, and it's safe to say it's been a lasting success: A bottle is reportedly sold every five seconds, according to the brand.
 In 2013, the brand rolled out a new formulation, this one fortified with hyaluronic acid.

 Launched in 1947, the OG cleanser was a sleeper hit that started to gain popularity in the '60s thanks to endorsements from dermatologists.
 (By the '80s, it was the fast-selling staple that it is today.)

 La Mer Crème de la Mer Moisturizing Cream